Welcome to the HMP blog, a journal to feature our couples and their love stories, our lives, travels, and ATX adventures! Stay a while and say hello!

 There’s really nothing you can do to prepare for that.
 Or even cope with it.
 You just have to live through it.

-We were originally planning on waiting until April 3rd.
+We were originally planning on waiting until April 3rd to make the final call for our May 16th wedding.
 Most of the ordinances put out by the CDC or Travis county were due to end on the 3rd.
-When planned to wait til then, we were hopeful that it would have mostly blown over and we would be on the other side.
+When we planned to wait til then, we were hopeful that it would have mostly blown over and we would be on the other side.